Our EDI Principles

 Co-Creating the Future

 We are moving forward as an organization, with a shared language and understanding around equitable decision making, leadership operating principles, and foundations of racial equity theory and practice.
-We are in the process of co-creating community agreements for how we work together, take care of ourselves and others, and foster safe space at work.
+We've co-created community agreements for how we work together, take care of ourselves and others, and foster safe space at work.
 Together, we are fostering transformational leadership development and a practice of liberation and equity.

 We're hiring and we want to meet you!
 If you're as passionate about partnering with young people to find their purpose and achieve financial well-being as we are, we want to hear from you.
 We operate from locations in Boston, New York City, Philadelphia, the Bay Area, and Seattle.